Thank you for looking at this information about baptism at St Jude’s. (Some people call it Christening)

 At either an adult’s baptism or at a child’s, versions of the following Baptism Service Extract are used to acknowledge what is happening.
 The promises being made can only be said honestly when a relationship with Jesus has started and when the adults involved are part of a church community.
 Your answers, when given honestly in faith, are a wonderful witness to how you have discovered a real relationship with Jesus Christ.
 If you decided to go ahead without faith it would mean nothing and you or your Godparents would just be embarrassed.
 We never want anyone to feel that way.
 We want to make Baptism a really special moment for you.

-Please do read the following questions and promises from a Baptism Service carefully and think through them, as they are a privilege to be able to say, but they are also said publicly in front of the church community.
+Please do read the following questions and promises from a Baptism Service carefully and think through them, as they are a privilege to be able to say, but they are also said publicly as promises in front of the church community and any family and friends you might invite.
 Therefore, you will also need to feel comfortable and confident in your answers.
 If you don’t yet feel that you can affirm these things in your life, don’t worry.
 We would want to help you discover the joy and freedom that comes through this faith that gives purpose and hope.
 So if you don’t yet understand, we will be very happy to explain and give you space and time to explore.
 Baptism isn’t “an inoculation” for heaven, so there is no rush!
+Also, you don’t need to know everything about Jesus or the Bible – in fact you don’t need to know much at all – just that you have recognised that Jesus is really important for you.
+You might not even be able to put that feeling properly into words, but that doesn’t matter as this is often just the beginning of what can be a fantastic journey of a relationship with God that should just keep on growing.

 Baptism Service Extract